akash-sr/handyScripts/ReadMe.md

 # handyScripts

-saveLockscreen 	- to save Windows Lockscreen images to a desired folder setupCF		- to setup files for Codeforces contests.
+saveLockscreen 	- to save Windows Lockscreen images to a desired folder<br/>
+setupCF		- to setup files for Codeforces contests.